-So you’ve talked to you healthcare team about taking probiotics and now you’re looking for gluten-free options?
+So you’ve talked to you healthcare team about taking probiotics and now you’re looking for the best probiotic supplement for celiac disease?
 Below are four gluten-free probiotic supplements available on the market.
 Please remember to consult your healthcare team before starting any supplement.
 As mentioned above, strain, timing, and diagnoses matter for probiotics (among other things).

 Disclaimer, the above links may be affiliate links, meaning I get a small percent of the sale at no cost to you should you use them.

 A much safer route for probiotics is eating fermented foods.
 Below is a list of gluten-free fermented food options (but of course always be sure to check the food label when buying to make sure no gluten snuck in).

 I also have a probiotic fermented pickled carrot stick recipe, probiotic pickled celery recipe, and a probiotic fizzy ginger drink recipe on my blog too if you want to try your hand at making your own probiotic food.